Codecademy/docs/content/general/concepts/algorithm/terms/binary-search/binary-search.md

 ![Second Iteration of Binary Search](https://raw.githubusercontent.com/Codecademy/docs/main/media/binary-search-3.png)

 In the last iteration, the binary search algorithm has narrowed down the search to a single element.
-The middle index `mid`, `start`, and `end`, are now pointing directly at the target value (9).
+The middle index `mid`, `start`, and `end`, are now pointing directly to the target value (9).

 The algorithm recognizes the match, and the search concludes that the target value is found at index 5 and the binary search is successful.